caprice-j/ggbash/README.md

     -   `c` matches `color`, which is the aesthetic of geom\_point.
     -   `si` matches `size` ('s' is ambiguous within 'shape', 'size', and 'stroke').

+Note: Approximate String Match is not supported in the current version.

-### 3. Implicit Precedence
+### 3. Predefined Precedence

-If unique identification is not possible, `ggbash` tries to guess what is specified instead of returning an error, hoping to achieve least expected keystrokes.
+Even if unique identification is not possible, `ggbash` tries to guess what is specified instead of bluntly returning an error, hoping to achieve least expected keystrokes.

 For example, for the input of `p Sepal.W Sepal.L c=Sp s=Petal.W`, `p` ambiguously matched four different geoms, `geom_point`, `geom_path`, `geom_polygon`, and `geom_pointrange`.
-`ggbash` determines which geom to use by the predefined order of precedence. `point` is selected in this case.
+`ggbash` determines which geom to use by the above predefined order of precedence (`point` is selected in this case).

 Similarly, `s` matches three aesthetics, `size`, `shape`, and `stroke`, preferred by this order.
 Thus, `s` is interpreted as `size` aesthetic.